 Any millennial who competed in youth sports will remember the awards ceremonies that followed every season.
 You may remember, if you were on a losing team, receiving a useless participation award that was not nearly as impressive as the two foot tall trophies given to the champions.
 If that is the case, you will remember wondering why you even got that little trophy at all.
 Receiving that insignificant award didn’t make you feel better.
 So, what was the point?
 Over the last thirty years, Americans have seen that we often create wider divisions in the name of perfect equality.
-Continue reading You Don’t Need a Participation Trophy: How a Nickelodeon Show Illustrated the Flaws of PC Authoritarianism

 The second main stage Republican debate occurred last night, once more following the “kids’ round table” debate.
 Eleven of the top political powerhouses in the Republican Party faced off in front of millions of people to try to usurp Donald Trump and emerge dominant.
 Lots happened during the three hour debate, so I have decided to weed through all of the political mumbo jumbo and present you with the most important things that we learned from last night’s debate.
 Continue reading What We Learned from Last Night’s Debate

 I originally only meant to write about the first professional football game, but in the course of my research, I learned that the great Jim Thorpe was actually the first president of the NFL!
 (Eat your heart out Roger.)
 Seeing as this is the D(U.S.)tbin of History, I decided that it would be appropriate to start the series by telling an obscure story that the average NFL fan probably doesn’t know.
 Continue reading D(U.S.)tbin of History – FOOTBALL’S FOUNDING FATHER: JIM THORPE AND THE APFA